franmassimino/altocv/docs/brief.md

 ### Core Concept

-AltocV2 is a **career conversational assistant** that combines the fluidity of AI chat, the reliability of a professional editor, and the intelligence of specialized recruitment systems.
+AltoCV is a **career conversational assistant** that combines the fluidity of AI chat, the reliability of a professional editor, and the intelligence of specialized recruitment systems.
 It's not just a CV editor - it's your personal coach that understands both your professional story and the systems that will evaluate your CV.

 ### Solution Approach